adhamhesham97/Content-based-retrival-system/README.md

 **In the main/source code,** functions that have been written were:
  * **KeyFramesExtraction:** as mentioned earlier, this function basically takes a video and extracts its frames by putting them in an array of frames called “KeyFrames” and returns that array.
  * **Keyframesfeatures:** this function extracts features from the frames retrieved from a video, where it takes the “KeyFrames” array and loops over it extracting the histograms and average RGB.
 It returns the variables: avgRGB, Histograms, layoutHistogram (an array of the several histograms of each frame).
- * **sliceImage:** it takes two attributes (an image and the desired factor of division).
+ * **SliceImage:** it takes two attributes (an image and the desired factor of division).
 What this function does is that it divides the image into slices of size smaller than the given image by dividing the image’s width and height by the square root of the given factor.
 It then loops over the total number of divisions (vertically then horizontally), creates image slices with the new acquired dimensions and store these slices in an array that is later returned by the function.
  * **CompareHist:** it takes two histograms, divides the minimum histogram by the second one and returns the value in an attribute called “intersection”.
  * **RGB_mean:** it takes an image and returns the average value for each channel of that image.
  * **Compare_avg_RGB:** it takes two avg RGB values and compares values of the same channel by the other value of the same channel.